-Computers will be used regularly, as this class strives to be paper-free (as much as can be done practically), so be sure to bring it and your power supply regularly.
-Also, a copy of whatever our current reading is (when available in print) and a writing utensil for marking that reading are crucially important.
+Computers will be used regularly, as this class strives to be paper-free (as much as can be done practically), so be sure to bring it and your power supply.
+Also, a copy of whatever our current

 Participation

 My expectation is that, at least once per class, you voluntarily respond to a question or comment from your teacher or another student.
 I want this class to be based on your questions and discussions about them.
 As to why participation in class is important beyond your grade, consider these statements from some of today's business leaders: